cored/http_log_monitor/README.md

 *Any of the environment variables will be overwritten by the options passed through the command line*

+## Features

+- [x] Monitor a common log file and process statistics
+- [x] Check for past processed logs to triggered alerts base on the total amount of hits

+## Known Bugs

+- [ ] Fix none thread safe monitoring (At the moment there are just two threads for processing logs and rendering this is not scalable)
+- [ ] Remove more indirection between the monitor and the report

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.